AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 You will not need to add yourself as a Developer for Launch.

->[!NOTE]
->
->We will mention the specific set of permissions used for each lesson at the top of the page in the pre-requisites section.

 ## Additional Resources

 * [Adobe Admin Console documentation](https://helpx.adobe.com/enterprise/using/admin-console.html)
 * [Access Control documentation](https://docs.adobe.com/content/help/en/experience-platform/access-control/home.html)
 * [Access Control API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/access-control.yaml)

-Great!
-You've learned quite a bit about the Adobe Admin Console as you added your permissions and are now ready to [create a sandbox](create-a-sandbox.md)!
+Now you have almost all the permissions required to complete the tutorial!
+There will be just two more tweaks that you will make inside the [!DNL Adobe Admin Console], including one after you [create a sandbox](create-a-sandbox.md)!